cglavin50/linkedin-crawler/README.md

 Create a web app where you can login with email, and create 'job searches'.
 With each search you can specify keywords, location, remote, etc, which will then send a request to the backend.
 The backend will scrape linkedin, and put the 1000 results in a DB.
 Then, each user can view their job searches, and click to get to a page where they can view their top 10 (get next 10 as they go), click complete application (mark as done), as well as see their completed applications.

-## Notes

-- LinkedIn uses infinite scrolling, when reaching the bottom of the page will issue a new GET request appending start=25 after the url
-- DB design: While I won't need it right away, search/sorting options would be great later on, so a relational database is likely the move.
-Attributes: title, remote, link, location, company, companyPage, completed.

 ## To Do List

 **Backend**